-Python is an interpreted language, which means you type command directly at the Python command-line prompt and does not require compiling.
-You can start python by opening a command/terminal window and typing "python" at the prompt.
+Python is an interpreted language, which means you type commands directly into the Python command-line prompt and it does not require compiling.
+You can start Python by opening a command/terminal window and typing "python" at the prompt.
 If you installed it yourself, you may need to add Python to your path.